css-hooks/css-hooks/docs/usage/index.md

 ## Adding conditional styles

-You can optionally add a `match` function to define conditional styles:
+You can optionally add an `on` field to define conditional styles:

 ```tsx
 import { css } from "./css";